-The following beaches offer supervised swimming, accessible beach access, accessible washrooms and designated parking for those with limited mobility:
+Cavendish Beach, Brackley Beach and Stanhope Beach offer supervised swimming, accessible beach access, mobility mats, accessible washrooms and designated parking for those with limited mobility.

-This special mat surface begins at the base of the beach entrance ramp and stretches over the uneven, soft sand, giving access to the hard-packed wet sand along the water’s edge.
+Mobility mats are special mat surfaces at the base of the beach entrance ramp, which stretch over the soft sand and give access to the hard-packed wet sand along the water’s edge.
 This creates an easy path of access for wheels of all kinds.
-These mats will be available from June 22 to September 3.
-Outside of those dates, please contact 902-672-6350.

 Both Cavendish Campground and Stanhope Campground are accessible, and both locations have accessible washrooms and selected sites designated for those with limited mobility.